rosberry/Media/README.md

    var coordinator = MediaCoordinator(navigationViewController: navigationViewController)
 ```

-Also in `MediaCoordinator` has important public variables such as:
+Also in `MediaCoordinator` there is important public variables such as:
 - `MediaCoordinatorDelegate` delegate which handles events from the picker:
 ```Swift
     public weak var delegate: MediaCoordinatorDelegate?